sylhare/Type-on-Strap/_posts/2021-09-21-treefort-music-festival-2021.md

 ![](/assets/img/posts/tmf2021/show.JPEG)

 We debuted our art/music showcase for the first time at the Basque Center.
-Grupo Adiktos absolutely tore up the place with a double header set & closing the night out was local cumbia legend Lobo Lara.
+Grupo Adiktos absolutely tore up the place with a double header set and closing the night out was local cumbia legend Lobo Lara.

 ![](/assets/img/posts/tmf2021/lobo.jpeg)